agrestio/agrest-io/README.md

 ## Publish to agrest.io

 To publish your changes to the website, commit them to the `master` branch and push to GitHub.
-Travis will pick them up, buid and publish to the live site in just a few minutes.
+GitHub Actions workflow will pick them up, build and publish to the live site in just a few minutes.
 Documentation changes coming from Agrest will also be picked up.
-If you only have documentation changes, login to Travis and start a build manually.

-This site is published by Travis CI, see `.travis.yml` for details.
+Additionally, GitHub Actions will run build once a week to pick up any changes in the documentation.

+See `.github/workflows/site.yml` for publishing details.